-2. Just a bit more costly but ultralightweight (meaning less fabric and therefore a higher probability of tearing) and weather resistant, made of sil nylon with reinforced seams that can take the punishment of being used as a food bag ("bear bag" hanging from a tree) like these stuff sacks.
+Just a bit more costly but ultralightweight (meaning less fabric and therefore a higher probability of tearing) and weather resistant, made of sil nylon with reinforced seams.

 You can also attach a carabiner to the pull handle to hang it, like this Black Diamond Mini Pearabiner Screwgate Locking Carabiner from REI Co-op.

 Compression sacks are different from stuff sacks because they have at least 3 straps that run from one end to the other, with a handle on each that you pull as tightly as possible.

-Water repellent compression sacks like this Sea to Summit Ultra Sil Compression Sack are good enough if you're going to keep the sack inside of your backpack or tent at all times.
+Water repellent compression sacks like this Sea to Summit Ultra Sil Compression Sack are good enough if you're going to keep the sack inside of your waterproof backpack or double walled tent at all times.

 Step up to water proof compression sacks like these if you absolutely want to remove the possibility of moisture.